-- Formulate a site analyses project with illustrations and report. - Geological factors to be taken into consideration to prevent natural disasters and the disaster management strategies. - Hydrological parameters examined to identify suitable land for the urban and regional planning.

-- Evaluate the physical features of the earth's surface to analyse the land suitability in the urban and regional planning process. - Design of building orientation, form, and building envelop for the thermal comfort at the micro level.
+- To formulate a site analyses project with illustrations and report. - To consider and take into account geological factors to prevent natural disasters and the disaster management strategies. - To examine Hydrological parameters to identify suitable land for the urban and regional planning. - To evaluate the physical features of the earth's surface to analyze the land suitability in the urban and regional planning process.